The Emerging Trend Radar

 • REPUTATION

-• LIQUIDITY TIME AND SPACE
+• LIQUIDITY OF TIME AND SPACE

 • PROSUMER